 Country living doesn’t get better than sitting on a front porch rocking chair gazing out at the brilliant fall foliage colors in a small town.
 Mill Pond Inn, housed in a lovingly restored structure originally built in 1879, offers a cozy fall getaway removed from the big city.
-The on-site tavern sources from kitchen partners Buck Hill Farm and other local farms for most of the ingredients year-round.
+The on-site tavern sources from local farms for most of the ingredients year-round.
 The back deck overlooks a pond that reflects the changing leaves.
 And nearby activities abound, with world-famous Howe Caverns, hiking favorite Vroman’s Nose, and country lifestyle boutique extraordinaire Beekman 1802 all just a half-hour drive.
-Mill Pond Inn, rates start at $125 per night.
+Mill Pond Inn, rates start at $165 per night.

 1000 Islands Harbor Hotel (Thousand Islands-Seaway)

 At this hotel in the charming village of Clayton, fall foliage may not be the first thing you notice, given the magnificent waterfront views of the St. Lawrence River.
 But the fall colors along the riverside add a dynamic element to the Thousand Islands experience.
 The hotel is within walking distance to shops, restaurants, and the Antique Boat Museum.
 Want to take a scenic drive?
 Head to historic Tibbetts Point Lighthouse, about 20 minutes by car, on a route that passes through the small town of Cape Vincent, then hugs the waterfront and ends at a point overlooking Lake Ontario.
 1000 Islands Harbor Hotel, rates from $119 per night.